 - Students who audition and do not enroll within two semesters must re-audition.

 - Students who enroll and leave school for at least two semesters must re-audition.
 Music students who enroll and leave school must re-audition and also retake the theory placement exam.

 The Bachelor of Music degree is intended for students who wish pre-professional and professional preparation in music education and/or performance.
 Students should consult the Undergraduate Music Handbook available on the department website and should also consult with the departmental adviser in the College of Arts and Sciences Advising Office to plan their degree program.

-Only major courses in which a grade of at least 2.0 has been earned will count toward the major.
+Only major courses in which a grade of C has been earned will count toward the major.
 For this program, MUS 1331 satisfies the general education arts requirement.
 MUS 3331 and MUS 3332 count as writing intensive in the major, and MUA 4998 counts as the general education capstone in the major.